Set up the Openflow Connector for Jira Cloud¶

 If any other Snowflake users require access to the raw ingested documents and tables ingested by the connector (for example, for custom processing in Snowflake), then grant those users the role created in step 1.

-Designate a warehouse for the connector to use.
+Create a warehouse that will be used by the connector or use an existing one.
 Start with the smallest warehouse size, then experiment with size depending on the number of tables being replicated, and the amount of data transferred.
 Large table numbers typically scale better with multi-cluster warehouses, rather than larger warehouse sizes.

 Configure the connector¶